djekra/pandasklar/README.md

 * `sample`: Returns some sample rows: beginning + end + random rows in the middle, prefering rows without NaNs
 * `search_str`: Searches all str columns of a dataframe.
 Useful for development and debugging.
 * `grid`: Visualize with dtale
+* `memory_consumption`: Returns the memory consumption of Python objects

 ## Analyse Datatypes